sendgrid/python-http-client/CONTRIBUTING.md

 <a name="testing"></a>
 ## Testing

+All PRs require passing tests before the PR will be reviewed.

 All test files are in the `[tests](https://github.com/sendgrid/python-http-client/tree/master/tests)` directory.

 For the purposes of contributing to this repo, please update the [`test_unit.py`](https://github.com/sendgrid/python-http-client/blob/master/tests/test_unit.py) file with unit tests as you modify the code.